-- Weight allowances are restricted coming to Korea.
-Command sponsored families are authorized 50% of your normal JTR weight allowance while unaccompanied personnel are authorized only 25%. - Homes in Korea are generally smaller than homes in the U.S. and there are very limited storage options in Korea. - The electric current in off base housing is 220v and will require the use of adapters and/or converters to use U.S. electrical items.
+- Weight allowances are restricted coming to Busan, Korea. - Houses in Korea are generally smaller than house in the U.S. and there are very limited storage options in Korea. - The electric current in off base housing is 220v and will require the use of adapters and/or converters to use U.S. electrical items.
 CFAC base housing, work spaces, and NGIS use 110v.